 Just...listening.
 60 years later, holy heck.

 One story, Belief, was published in Women's Studies, Claremont College, but as non-fiction with brackets around my ellipses...that editor's mistake set me back awhile.
 I was easily discouraged.

 Early attempts at writing on napkins while acting ( waiting tables), accumulated into stories without a plot.
 The first ones came in a poetic style that reflected Oklahoma churches and hymns, the voices of raucous uncles and quiet aunts, and the inner life of a girl and her sexuality.
-Reading history brought some shocks for a white girl in a seemingly "peaceful" small town—the sounds of violence and wailing from an American state packed with open conflict and repressed energy, from the native tribes forced to go there by treaty, the treaties broken soon after, from blacks finding refuge there after the Civil War, only to be betrayed at statehood by a new Jim Crow, to cattlemen, oilmen, southerners and abolitionists fighting for a place.
+Reading history brought some shocks for a white girl in a seemingly "peaceful" small town—the sounds of violence from an American state packed with conflict and repressed energy, from the native tribes forced to go there by treaty, the treaties broken soon after, from blacks finding refuge there after the Civil War, only to be betrayed at statehood by a new Jim Crow, to cattlemen, oilmen, southerners and abolitionists fighting for a place.
 The sounds of voices were always stronger than story.
 She is still trying to figure out, "What is the story?"

 Marlea, then known as Linda, climbing the wall of the

 The actors, mostly guys, and she roamed the Philly streets

 talking philosophy and politics and sex and art.

 And theater, of course.
 She loved that time in her life.